martinapugliese/martinapugliese.github.io/_pages/quotes.md

 > I guess we were like a tough but inexperienced little boy who gets punched in the nose in the first flurry and it hurts and we wished it was over.<br>
 -- J Steinbeck, "East of Eden"

+> It’s only when things fall apart that you begin to see the true measure of a friend.<br>
+-- A McNuff, "Bedtime Adventure Stories for Grown Ups"

+> The effect of Lady Ann’s departure upon her former husband did not interest society – which indeed is unconcerned with the aftermath of sensation.<br>
+-- J Le Carré, "Call for the Dead"

+> Wisdom has no need of violence.<br>
+-- L Tolstoy, "War and Peace"

 ## Intelligence & knowledge